On a characterisation of perfectoid fields by Iwasawa theory: Examples

 \subsection{Bloch\texorpdfstring{\--}{--}Kato groups over perfectoid fields}

-We review computation of the Bloch\--Kato groups over perfectoid fields by Berger~\cite{Berger2005}, and the author~\cite{Ponsinet2025,Ponsinet2024:2}.
-These results provide examples of de Rham representations \(V\) satisfying both hypotheses of Theorem~\ref{theorem:main} on the Hodge\--Tate weights and the \(\varphi\)\=/modules, and such that if \(\hat{L}\) is perfectoid, then \(\HH^1_e(L,V/T) = \HH^1(L,V/T)\).
+We review computation of the Bloch\--Kato groups over perfectoid fields by Berger~\cite{Berger2005}, and the author~\cite{Ponsinet2025,Ponsinet2024}.
+These results provide examples of de Rham representations \(V\) satisfying the hypotheses of Theorem~\ref{theorem:main}, that is, non\-/trivial de Rham representations whose Hodge\--Tate weights are not all \(>0\), and such that, if \(\hat{L}\) is perfectoid, then \(\HH^1_e(L,V/T) = \HH^1(L,V/T)\).

 Let \(V\) be a de Rham representation of \(G_K\).
 Let \(V^{\leq 0}\) be the maximal quotient of \(V\) whose Hodge\--Tate weights are all \(\leq 0\), and let \(T^{\leq 0}\) be the image of \(T\) in \(V^{\leq 0}\).
 The quotient map \(V/T \rightarrow V^{\leq 0}/T^{\leq 0}\) induces a morphism